Sassy Justice: Production and development

 The series was created by the newly-formed Deep Voodoo studio, made up of over twenty computer graphics artists.
 The team was originally assembled for a film project that was interrupted due to the COVID-19 pandemic, who made the video based on a series of impressions that Serafinowicz developed of a "sassy" Donald Trump.
 The first video, which featured deepfakes of Donald Trump and Mark Zuckerberg, went viral after airing on television and YouTube in 2020.
 The creators have a handful of shorter videos alongside a 15-minute first episode that may be turned into an ongoing series, film, or other type of project.

-Sassy Justice started filming for a second show in Cheyenne, Wyoming between August 23rd and August 27th 2021.
+Sassy Justice started filming for a second show in Cheyenne, Wyoming between August 23 and August 27, 2021.
 Multiple filming locations were observed including locations in downtown, midtown, and north Cheyenne.
 A holiday special was released in December 2020.

 Premise

 The series follows reporter Fred Sassy of Cheyenne, Wyoming (played by Peter Serafinowicz, whose face is superimposed with a deepfake of Donald Trump) who investigates the news itself, including the dangers posed by media manipulation and fake news.
+Serafinowicz had previously overdubbed Trump's voice in internet videos titled "Sassy Trump".